smebizdev/tpp-reference-server/README.md

 __Work in progress__ - so far we provide,

 * Authenticating with the server.
-* List ASPSP Authorisation and Resource Servers - actual & simulated based on ENVs.
+* List ASPSP Authorisation Servers - actual & simulated based on ENVs.
 * Proxy requests for upstream backend [ASPSP Read/Write APIs](https://www.openbanking.org.uk/read-write-apis/).

 ### Authenticating with the server.